rlopez44/cboy/README.md

 # Running the Emulator
-The emulator accepts a game ROM file and, optionally, a DMG boot ROM file to play before starting the game ROM.
+The emulator accepts a game ROM file and, optionally, a boot ROM file to play before starting the game ROM.
 The emulator can also be forced to run in DMG mode regardless of game ROM supplied with the `-m` option.
 For example, the release mode of the emulator is invoked as follows:
 `bin/cboy [-m] [-b bootrom] <romfile>`.

->**_NOTE:_** Currently the emulator does not support running a boot ROM when in Game Boy Color mode.
-Any boot ROM provided in this mode is skipped.

 # Clean Up
 To clean up object files used in prior compilations, run `make clean`.